pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 `
 ```

+- channel (required)
+  - Type: String
-- channel (String, required): Channel from which to delete the file.
+  - Description: Channel from which to delete the file.
+- fileName (required)
+  - Type: String
-- fileName (String, required): Name of the file to delete.
+  - Description: Name of the file to be deleted.
+- fileId (required)
+  - Type: String
-- fileId (String, required): Unique file identifier to delete.
+  - Description: Unique identifier of the file to be deleted.

 ### Sample code